 These are impressive smartwatches on paper, but the real star of the show is the price.
 The Ticwatch E will retail for $159 and the Ticwatch S will be $199.
 That's great value compared to other Android Wear devices, and the Kickstarter campaign doesn't close until August 18th, so you can still get either watch at early bird prices by pledging $119 or $139, respectively.

-Mobvoi are also creating a pair of pair of Bluetooth earbuds to complement the watches.
+Mobvoi are also creating a pair of Bluetooth earbuds to complement the watches.
 The Ticpods will be good for 6 hours of music playback after less than 2 hours on charge, and they can also handle calls or be worn when running.
 Some pledge amounts include these with a watch for an extra $25, but they'll eventually retail at $79.

 The Kickstarter community seems pretty sold on these products, and it shows in the figures.
 With more than a month to go, they've managed to raise over $717,000, which is more than 7 times the $100,000 target.
 That's hard to argue with, and even the Android Wear team are promoting these watches themselves – another very good sign.